 Which of the following is an example of using nonverbal communication?
 What Are Types of Nonverbal Communication?
 Nonverbal communication types include facial expressions, gestures, paralinguistics such as loudness or tone of voice, body language, proxemics or personal space, eye gaze, haptics (touch), appearance, and artifacts.
 Which of the following is an example of using an […]

-What is the concept of Homogamy?
+What is the spread of Hellenistic culture?